sam-grant/pyutils/pyutils/README.md

 ## MC util

+Util helps users understand the MC origins of given tracks.

 Development underway by Leo Borrel (contact for update).

 ## Examples

+A set of examples are provided in the example_analysis_scripts directory:

+* example_plotting.py: example of how to plot and print
+* example_multifiles.py: example of how to import a list of EventNtuples
+* example_cuts.py: example for how to explicitly call cuts
+* example_multicuts.py: example of how to apply a list of cuts

+These can be ran from anywhere within the working dir (note you will need the style file in the current dir for now)

 ## Development

-Reach out to Andy (L3 Analysis Tools/L4 Analysis Framework), Sophie (L3 Analysis Tools) or Sam (L4 Analysis Environment) if you want to contribute.
+Reach out to Andy, Sophie or Sam Grant (L4 Analysis Environment) if you want to contribute.